Professional Reviews

 VPNTunnel Review: Quick Expert Summary

-VPNTunnel is a bad VPN service, which I strongly recommend avoiding — there are much better options on the market in 2023 like ExpressVPN and Private Internet Access.
+VPNTunnel is a bad VPN service, which I strongly recommend avoiding — there are much better options on the market in 2024 like ExpressVPN.

-Plus, there are plenty of other things I don’t like about this VPN — it doesn’t work with top streaming sites like Netflix and Amazon Prime, it has big slowdowns across all servers, it has a very small server network, and it’s missing extra features like split-tunneling and advanced features such as RAM-only servers.
+Plus, there are plenty of other things I don’t like about this VPN — it doesn’t work with top streaming sites like Disney+ and Amazon Prime, it has big slowdowns across all servers, it has a very small server network, and it’s missing extra features like split-tunneling and advanced features such as RAM-only servers.
 Also, VPNTunnel only has iOS and Windows apps (which are very bare-bones), and its email support and ticketing system are unresponsive and unhelpful.

 VPNTunnel allows 5 simultaneous connections and comes with paid monthly and yearly plans.
 It only backs purchases with a measly 7-day money-back guarantee.

-🏅 Overall Rank#54 out of 83 VPNs
+🏅 Overall Rank#76 out of 85 VPNs

 🌍 Number of Servers150+